Introduction

 - Overall Health: Conditions like diabetes or obesity can complicate recovery, making it even more difficult to bounce back.

 Take Leslie, for example.
 She’s an older athlete who faced setbacks but was able to return to her previous activity levels thanks to her dedication to strength training and a structured rehabilitation program.
-Her story underscores the importance of early intervention and , especially for older patients, in enhancing recovery outcomes.
+Her story underscores the importance of early intervention and support, especially for older patients, in enhancing recovery outcomes.
 At RegenCore, we’re here to support you every step of the way.

 Evaluate Treatment Options for Tendonitis Recovery